 So what are these hormones, and how can you lower them?
+Keep reading to find out!

 Adiponectin is produce in the fatty tissue adipose.
 It's role is to regulate glucose levels and breaks down fatty acid - so essentially it helps burn fat.
 This is a fat-burning hormone that you want more of, not less.
 Studies show that decreased levels of this hormone play a role in the development of type 2 diabetes and obesity.

 If you're struggling with weight loss and fat loss then most likely adiponectin is the culprit.
-Two reasons as to why your body may not be producing this hormone enough are: consuming too many calories and/or eating a diet high in fats (specifically unhealthy fats like trans-fat).
+Two reasons why your body may not be producing this hormone enough are: consuming too many calories and/or eating a diet high in fats (specifically unhealthy fats like trans-fat).
 This is why eating a balanced, healthy diet is so important!
 Overeating and eating unhealthy fats causes insulin resistance which lowers the body's ability to synthesize and produce adiponectin.
-This also messes with how your muscles ability to use carbohydrates as energy, which they need to function properly!
+This also messes with how your muscle's ability to use carbohydrates as energy, which they need to function properly!

 To boost the adiponectin level focus on eating within your calorie limit and eat healthy fats - limit trans-fats!
 Another thing that may help is drinking green tea!
-Drinking a cup of green tea daily can help boost your metabolism, balance blood sugar level, and help with reducing body fat!
+Drinking a cup of green tea daily can help boost your metabolism, balance blood sugar level, and help with reducing body fat.

 Adiponectin is the one hormone you definitely want your body to make more of...
 But let's talk about the ones we want to lower.